-Terms and Conditions
+Terms and Conditions (T&Cs)

-(updated 27/01/2025)
+(updated 30/04/2026)

 Outside a session: it is entirely your responsibility.
 Please remember you can take advantage of your remote support to check any aspect of training you are unsure of.

 During a session: You are also responsible.
-However, if a significant accident occurs as a direct result of our advice, as we are supervising, and the accident occurs directly and predictably because of the advice we have given, and the below statement could not be reasonably satisfied, then we will assist you in resolving the situation however possible.
+However, if a significant accident occurs as a direct result of our advice, as we are supervising, and the accident occurs directly and predictably because of the advice we have given, and the below statement on advice could not be reasonably satisfied, then we will assist you in resolving the situation however possible.

 Please remember the essential understanding.
 We can only give you advice.
 If at any time you feel uncertain about the advice you have been given, please tell us so that clarification can be given, the situation appropriately adjusted, or different advice given.